lkesteloot/alice/alice3/README.md

 # Alice III

 This is the third model of the Alice machine.
-It runs a silicon Z80 with two co-processors: an ARM for I/O and a Propeller for video.
+It runs a silicon Z80 with two co-processors: an ARM for keyboard, disk, and serial port, and a Propeller for video.

+The 80MHz Propeller has 64K of internal RAM, drives VGA and the 5-pin Aux connector (intended for audio but wired generically to 3 Propeller pins) and thus provides opportunities for video and other experimentation.

+The 168MHz STM32F415 ARM Cortex-M4 contains 192K of RAM and is connected to a PS/2 port, an SD card, and a simple UART on a 2-pin header, and has a firmware monitor that can be altered or replaced.

 In the `kicad` directory are various schematics and PCBs.
 The latest is `MOBO_SMD`, which uses surface mount versions of the parts.